 4 Cone Drill

 Four cones placed in a square 10 yds apart.
-The player starts at the first cone and bear crawls to the secon cone.
+The player starts at the first cone and bear crawls to the second cone.
 Shuffles to the third.
-He will then Carioca to the fourth cone and turn and burst past the the cone he started at.
+He will then Carioca to the fourth cone and turn and burst past the cone he started at.

 20 yd Cone Drill

 This is a competitive drill.
-Each player will place two cones 10 yds apart form each each other.
+Each player will place two cones 10 yds apart from each other.
 The cones should be placed in lines so that the two players can stand in between the two cones and face each other.
-In the middle between the cones a fifth cone is placed with a tennis ball placed on top.
+In the middle between the cones, a fifth cone is placed with a tennis ball placed on top.
 The two players align themselves on either side of this central cone.
-On command the two player will turn and run and touch the cone to one side and the turn and run to their other cone and touch it.
+On command the two-player will turn and run and touch the cone to one side and the turn and run to their other cone and touch it.
 After touching the second cone, they sprint to the middle cone.
 The winner is the player that arrives in time to grab the tennis ball first.

 Lateral Shuffle Tennis Ball Drill

 Probably one you are already aware of.
 The coach stands in front of the player.
 Coach rolls a tennis ball to one side of the player and the player shuffles to the ball and flips it back to the coach.
 The coach then rolls another ball to the other side of the player and he must shuffle to it.
 Player must stay low in order to pick up the ball.